 Warhol is great for a deep green look and the ability to choose just the greens you want.
 When you first open the effect, you’ll see color pickers that let you select the two colors your photo will end up displaying.
 The First color maps to the dark values in your photo, so choose a darker green.
 For the Second color, choose a mid to light green.
 If you know a hex number for a perfect green you like, just click in the color box and you’ll see a place to type it above the color grid that appears.

 Tint gives you a quick way to add a light wash of green over your image.
 Just choose a green from the color palette, adjust the fade, and you’re set.

-You can’t celebrate St Patty’s Day without shamrocks, right?
-Find them in the Overlays tab under the Symbols set in the General group.
+You can’t celebrate St Paddy’s Day without shamrocks, right?
+Find them in the Graphics tab under the Symbols set in the General group.

 And don’t forget to check out the great Spring Bling swatches we’ve got for you in Collage.
-Use them as festive backgrounds in your cells, then click “Edit” in the top toolbar to add overlays and text for simple St. Patrick’s day designs.
+Use them as festive backgrounds in your cells, then click Edit in the top toolbar to add graphics and text for simple St. Patrick’s day designs.